Big-Edge2297/homie-dashboard/README.md

 ![Home Assistant](https://img.shields.io/badge/Home%20Assistant-compatible-41BDF5?logo=home-assistant&logoColor=white)

-I created this dashboard with the design philosophy of a single page overview for accessing the most important functions and controls of my house.
-I also wanted to make the look and feel of a luxury hotel, making everything easily configurable in one HTML file.
+I created this dashboard with the design philosophy of a single page overview for accessing the most important functions and controls of my house easily.

 Homie connects directly to Home Assistant over a Long-Lived Access Token and a local WebSocket connection which results in automatic caching of state_changed event.

+## Dashboard Screenshots

 | Main Screen | Notifications and Music | Hero Stats and Chips ON |
 |--------|--------|--------|